-Hopkins undergraduates who enter the University from high school are permitted to transfer a maximum of 12 credits of approved courses.
+Hopkins undergraduates who enter the University from high school can transfer 12 approved course credits.
 These courses may be taken at other college campuses prior to matriculation and/or in summer school at other colleges after matriculation.
 These 12 credits do not include AP/IB/GCE credits.

-- Remember that students are required to complete 100 credits through Johns Hopkins University. - There is no limit on the number of credits you may earn through the JHU Summer School program. - A maximum of 6 credits may be granted for courses that are in curriculum areas not covered by the programs of the Johns Hopkins School of Arts and Sciences and the School of Engineering https://e-catalogue.jhu.edu/undergrad-students/academic-policies/external-credit/ https://advising.jhu.edu/
+- Remember that students are required to complete 100 credits through Johns Hopkins University. - There is no limit on the number of credits you may earn through the JHU Summer School program. - A maximum of 6 credits may be granted for courses that are in curriculum areas not covered by the programs of the Johns Hopkins School of Arts & Sciences and the School of Engineering.

+See details at: https://e-catalogue.jhu.edu/ksas-wse/undergraduate-policies/academic-policies/external-credit-policies/index.html#transfercredittext.